KKL-JNF recently reopened Blue Valley Park (Emek HaTchelet) in Safed. And it has easy trails for families and harder

 - Buy photos of Israel and support this blog.

 - Get 10% off for your next tour at Bein Harim with coupon code LEV10#12306.

 And here is the map of Blue Valley park:

 Note: You can enlarge the map by clicking on it.

 The easiest way to get there is by entering Blue Valley Park or Emek HaTchelet Park into your navigation app.
 And there is free parking near the entrance gate.

 Blue Valley Park offers several hiking routes.
-You can take either the short circular trail or take the long walk towards the lower pickup station (top left corner on the map).
+You can take either the short loop track or a long walk towards the lower pickup station (top left corner on the map).

 |Route Name||Description||Length (km)||Notes|

 |The short track – northern section||This circular trail goes between points 1 to 5.||0.7||Accessible trail|